 He then moved into the customer service and marketing fields in the industry, and went on to become an agent in 2004 with a large agency, focusing on transportation.
 He is the recipient of a Star Designation with Great West Casualty.

-Dean joined C.I.A. as a principal and owner in 2003 after 10 years of working for Willis, a leading global insurance brokerage.
+Brad Dean joined C.I.A. as a Principal and owner in 2003 after working for Willis, a leading global insurance brokerage.
 While at Willis, he was a member of their National Healthcare Practice Group and had clients ranging from multi-specialty physician groups to fully integrated hospital systems.

 There is no one quite like Don Denbo.